gyuho/learn/doc/distributed_systems_raft/README.md

 **Sequential consistency** is another consistency model, *weaker than linearizability*.
 Each operation can take effect **before its invocation** or **after its response** (*not necessarily between its invocation and its response as in linearizability*).
-And it is still considered *consistent*.
+And it is still considered *consistent*:

 > Many caches also behave like sequentially consistent systems.
 If I write a
 > tweet on Twitter, or post to Facebook, it **takes time to percolate through